veeraganeshv/aws-ccp-notes/Policies.md

   - From Side menu Policies option it can be created.
   - Permission are made up of policies
   - ex: IAMReadOnlyAccess, AdminAccess
+  - Policies can be edited as json or added from the list of apis